 This is not a fully functional game, it is intended to be a scalable realtime massively multi-player component to incorporate into your game project, my goal is to support up to 512k concurrent connections (at a future stage of the project).
 The concept will be to keep this core component as lean and efficient as possible without adding many additional features (i.e. sophisticated collision physics) but to also include a stable API so that those extra features can easily be provided by other Node.js modules.

-Read the article here : http://buildnewgames.com/real-time-multiplayer/
+Read the original article here (2D only): http://buildnewgames.com/real-time-multiplayer/

 npm install(to download the node module dependencies)